-- Head-to-Head record (If applicable)
+- Head-to-Head (if applicable)

-- Tiebreaker Score
+- Sonneborn-Berger Score

-- Rounds scored
+- Total Rounds scored

 If the first method does not split the teams, the second method will be used.
 If the second method does not split the teams, the third method will be used.

-The tiebreaker score is detailed as follows:
+The Neustadtl Sonneborn-Berger Score is calculated as follows:

 Calculate the sum of all scores calculated via the above method.

-Divide the sum by the number of “valid” matches played.
+- Divide the sum by the number of “valid” matches played.

 A team can use up to a maximum of two mercs, even if the opponent would allow the use of more than two mercs.
-This includes players who are still shown as unverified on the team’s roster.

 1.3.1.
-Perma-mercs are not allowed
+“Permanent mercs” are not tolerated

-Note: In accordance with General Rule 2.3, two team changes per competition are tolerated.
+Note: In accordance with [General Rule 2.3], two team changes per competition are tolerated.